mrdaemon/exosphere/docs/source/index.rst

 Connectivity to hosts is handled via SSH.

-You can get started with :doc:`installation` and then follow up with :doc:`quickstart` to get an overview of how to use Exosphere.
+You can get started with :doc:`installation` and then follow up with the :doc:`quickstart` to get an overview of how to use Exosphere.

 :doc:`configuration` details are also available, alongside the :doc:`api/index` if you wish to implement your own providers.